gilbo/rawgui/README.md

 I am including 3 free fonts with this project: Consolas.ttf, DroidSans.ttf, DroidSansMono.ttf.
 DroidSans is provided by Google under Apache 2.

 OsakaMono.ttf if provided by default on Mac OSX.
 If you're not using Mac OSX, please be aware that you may not have a license to use OsakaMono.
 A quick find and replace on the source code to use Consolas or another monospace font should protect you legally.

+# SVG Licenses

+The included SVGs are CC BY 3.0 Freepik, obtained from flaticon.com